 The current owners of the website have no affiliation with Diné CARE or associated parties; please refer all questions to the above-mentioned website.
-Perhaps our only connection to the Navajo nation would be through their crafts whether it is their silver and turquoise jewelry, or textiles, particularly their rugs.
+Perhaps our connection to the Navajo nation would be through their crafts whether it is their silver and turquoise jewelry, or textiles, particularly their rugs.
 Some of our clients who buy cigar humidors ask for designs that would compliment their Navajo decorated interiors.
 For those who are not familiar with the term humidor, it is usually a box or free standing cabinet, but can also be an entire room, that is designed to store and age cigars in an environment that will preserve and age cigars for a number of years.
 A quality humidor maintains its environment at the optimal humidity range of 68 % to 72% at room temperature.
 We have created custom humidors that are made from exotic woods, some inlaid with silver and turquoise, to enhance a western / Navajo inspired decor.
 However, our cigar humidors are sold on another website and has no relationship with this one.

 The content below and on the following pages has been reprinted from the original version of the website.

 Diné CARE is an all-Navajo environmental organization, based within the Navajo homeland.
 We strive to educate and advocate for our traditional teachings as we protect and provide a voice for all life in the Four Sacred Mountains.
 We promote alternative uses of natural resources that are consistent with the Diné philosophy of Beauty Way.
 Our main goal is to empower local and traditional people to organize, speak out and determine their own destinies.
 Diné CARE – an indegenious environmental organization to protect and preserver the diné way of life.

 HC 63 Box 263